 This way, the company needs not to spend any more money to produce a lens comparable to Sony’s existing Sonnar T FE 55mm f/1.8 ZA lens.
 Despite the good things, the lens certainly has demerits, too – most significantly, the extremely slow autofocus.

 In the wake of this loophole, the lens is not worth the recommendation with all the heart.

-The thing is, although fine if you are looking to take photographs or make videos of stationary objects, but this type of fast prime is attuned to genres where speedy focusing is required or sought after, for example, eco portraiture and street photography.
+Although fine if you are looking to take photographs or make videos of stationary objects.
+Still, this fast prime type is attuned to genres where speedy focusing is required or sought after, for example, eco portraiture and street photography.